Spaying Capital Region Unowned Feral Felines (SCRUFF)

 Please use the following resources which will guide you throughout the Trap-Neuter-Vaccinate-Return (TNVR) process.

-First, determine if you have a suitable humane trap.
+Step 1: Determine if you have a suitable humane trap.

-Next, read the Trapping Protocol to Achieve Optimum Success document (2 pages) to learn how and when to trap the cat.
+Step 2: Read the Trapping Protocol to Achieve Optimum Success document (2 pages) to learn how and when to trap the cat.

-• In addition, read the Post-Surgery Recovery Care document (2 pages) to fully understand the expectations of monitoring the cat after surgery.
+In addition, read the Post-Surgery Recovery Care document (2 pages) to fully understand the expectations of monitoring the cat after surgery.
 Be sure you will be available to support these expectations, as Recovery is the most critical period for cats undergoing surgery and cats must be monitored continuously

-• If you are scheduled for a weekday appointment, you will complete a different form at the APF facility.
+IMPORTANT: This form is valid for monthly SUNDAY spay day appointments only, not for weekday appointments.
+(If you are scheduled for a weekday appointment, you will complete a different form at the APF facility).

-When your cat is ready to be discharged from the clinic and you are called to come pick up your cat, re-read the Post-Surgery Recovery Care document (2 pages).
+Step 4: When your cat is ready to be discharged from the clinic and you are called to come pick up your cat, re-read the Post-Surgery Recovery Care document and follow the instructions carefully, as Recovery is the most critical period for cats undergoing surgery and they must be monitored continuously.